 Student Financial Services (SFS) will place registration holds on all student accounts that are not current for the Spring 2014 balance.
 In order to have your hold removed, your balance must be current.
 If you have questions regarding your account balance or pending financial aid, contact SFS at their toll-free Help Line (866) 705-0200.

 To find out if you have a financial hold, login to OASIS, go to Students - Student Profile - Holds.

 Returning/Interrupt Students (students who attended Columbia College previously but did not enroll in the 2013 -2014 academic year must complete a re-enrollment form on the Admissions website.

 New Freshmen and new Transfer students:

 New students must fill out an application for admission and have received a letter of acceptance prior to registration.
-Applications are available on-line or in the Admissions Office, 600 S. Michigan Ave, Suite 301.
+Applications are available on-line on the Admissions website.
 If you have not submitted all necessary documents to complete your file (transcripts, letter of recommendation, essay, etc.), please contact the Office of Undergraduate Admissions at (312) 369-7130.
 New students must attend New Undergraduate Student Orientation and will register for classes during orientation.

 Orientation/registration is how we welcome you to the unique and diverse Columbia College Chicago community.
 It is an experience that helps you discover academic degree requirements; meet faculty, advisors, and staff; hear from advanced students; and register for your classes!